research-software-directory/RSD-as-a-service/CONTRIBUTING.md

 ## You have a question, suggestion, comment, etc.

 For general questions (not directly related to the development of the software) you can send an email to rsd@esciencecenter.nl.
-Alternatively, you can also submit an issue on GitHub:
+Alternatively, you can also submit an issue:

 1. use the search functionality [here](https://github.com/research-software-directory/RSD-as-a-service/issues) to see if someone already filed the same issue;
 1. if you find a similar issue, you can add your own comments to this issue;